Real graduate

 Minimum academic requirements

-- bachelor degree in health, education, or human resource management with a minimum grade point average (GPA) score of 4.0 on QUT's 7-point scale; or
+• A completed recognised bachelor degree in a relevant discipline with a minimum grade point average (GPA) score of 4.00 (on QUT's 7 point scale); or

-- Australian honours bachelor degree in any discipline with a minimum grade point average (GPA) score of 4.0 on QUT's 7-point scale; or
+• A completed Australian honours bachelor degree in any discipline with a minimum grade point average (GPA) score of 4.00 on QUT's 7-point scale; or

-- graduate certificate, graduate diploma, masters or doctorate degree in any discipline area with a minimum grade point average (GPA) score of 4.0 on QUT's 7-point scale; or
+• A completed recognised graduate certificate, graduate diploma, master, or doctorate degree in any discipline area with a minimum grade point average (GPA) score of 4.00 (on QUT's 7 point scale); or

-- bachelor degree in any discipline with a minimum grade point average (GPA) score of 4.0 on QUT's 7-point scale and with a minimum three years full-time equivalent relevant* experience.
+• A recognised bachelor degree in any discipline with a minimum grade point average (GPA) score of 4.00 (on QUT's 7 point scale) followed by at least three years full-time (or equivalent) work in a relevant field.

 *Relevant work experience could include:

-- The facilitation and management of ongoing helping relationships and that employs intentional use of therapeutic conversation and a therapeutic relationship;
+• The facilitation and management of ongoing helping relationships that employs intentional use of therapeutic conversation and a therapeutic relationship; and/or

-- Volunteer or community work that is supervised/mentored within an ethical framework;
+• Volunteer or community work that is supervised/mentored within an ethical framework; and/or

-- If shortlisted, participate in a group interview to assess your suitability for the program and interpersonal skills in a counselling context.
-International students who are not currently in Australia will be invited to participate via Zoom.
+• If shortlisted, attend in-person group interview to assess your suitability for the program and interpersonal skills in a counselling context.
+If you are not currently in Australia you will be invited to participate via Zoom.

 Minimum English language requirements